gchein/rate-limited-notification-service-go/README.md

   **4. DELETE /rate-limits/{ID}**

   Finally, the DELETE endpoint should be used only if you want to delete a specific rate limit from the DB.
-The usage is pretty simple, you only need to send a DELETE request with a valid id as the end of the request path.
+The usage is pretty simple, you only need to send a DELETE request with a valid id (integer) as the end of the request path (without the brackets).

 ## Running the test suite